DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 If your teacher training course leads to QTS:

-* your course will be regulated by the Department for Education (DfE) ensuring high quality training
+* your course will be regulated by the Department for Education (DfE), ensuring high quality training
 * you could be eligible for a scholarship or bursary to help you train

 As a teacher with QTS: